Anglo-Iraqi War: Iraqi forces, 2 May

 The British attack on 2 May took the Iraqis completely by surprise.
 While the Iraqis on the escarpment carried live ammunition, many Iraqi soldiers were under the impression that they were on a training exercise.
-Rashid Ali and the members of the Golden Square were shocked by the fact that the British defenders at RAF Habbaniya were prepared to fight rather than negotiate a peaceful surrender.
+Rashid Ali and the members of the Golden Square were shocked by the British defenders at RAF Habbaniya being prepared to fight rather than surrender.
 To compound the surprise and shock, many members of the Muslim Iraqi army were preparing for morning prayers when the attack was launched.
 When the news reached the Grand Mufti in Baghdad, he immediately declared a jihad against the United Kingdom.
-In addition, the flow of Iraq Petroleum Company oil to Haifa was completely severed.
+In addition, the flow of Iraq Petroleum Company oil through the pipeline to Haifa was severed.

 On 3 May, the British bombing of the Iraqis continued; troop and gun positions on the plateau were targeted as well as the supply line to Baghdad.
-The RIrAF base at Rashid was also attacked and an Iraqi Savoia SM 79 bomber was intercepted and shot down heading for Habbaniya.
-The following day further air attacks were carried out on RIrA troop positions and the RIrAF.
-A bombing raid was conducted by eight Wellington bombers on Rashid, which was briefly engaged by Iraqi fighters but no losses were suffered.
-Bristol Blenheims, escorted by Hurricanes, also conducted strafing attacks against airfields at Baghdad, Rashid and Mosul.
+The Iraqi air base at Rashid was also attacked and an Iraqi Savoia SM 79 bomber heading for Habbaniya was intercepted and shot down.
+The following day further air attacks were carried out on Iraqi troop positions and the Iraqi air force.
+A bombing raid conducted by eight Wellington bombers on Rashid was briefly engaged by Iraqi fighters, but no losses were suffered.
+Bristol Blenheims escorted by Hurricanes also conducted strafing attacks against airfields at Baghdad, Rashid and Mosul.

-On 5 May, due to a car accident, Air Vice-Marshal Smart was evacuated to Basra and then onward to India.
+On 5 May, due to a car accident, Air Vice-Marshal Smart was evacuated to Basra and then to India.
 Colonel Roberts assumed de facto command of the land operations at RAF Habbaniya after the departure of Smart.
 Air Vice-Marshal John D'Albiac, from Greece, was to take command over aerial forces at Habbaniya and of all RAF forces in Iraq.
-Further aerial attacks were conducted against the plateau during the day and following nightfall Colonel Roberts ordered a sortie by the King's Own Royal Regiment (1st KORR) against the Iraqi positions on the plateau.
-The attack was supported by the Assyrian levies, some RAF armoured cars and two First World War-era 4.5-inch howitzers.
-The 4.5 in howitzers had been put in working order by some British gunners who had previously been decorating the entrance of the base's officers' mess.
+Further aerial attacks were conducted against the plateau during the day, and following nightfall Colonel Roberts ordered a sortie by the King's Own Royal Regiment (1st KORR) against the Iraqi positions on the plateau.
+The attack was supported by the Assyrian levies, some RAF armoured cars, and two First World War-era 4.5-inch howitzers which had had previously been decorating the entrance of the base's officers' mess.
+The guns were put in working order by some British gunners.